 4. Logitech G Pro X Wireless Gaming Headset

 BEST WIRELESS RUNNER-UP

 If you’re willing to spend a little more, the Logitech G Pro X Wireless is one of the best gaming headsets if you want excellent audio quality and don’t want to deal with cables.
 On top of that, it has a mic that features custom voice processing from Blue, a brand that has 25 years of experience designing microphones (including the Twitch-favorite Yeti mic).
 But the one thing that holds it back from top consideration is that it only works as a wireless 2.4G headset, so you can’t use an aux cable or Bluetooth to connect it to an Xbox, Switch or mobile device, which are all incompatible with the wireless adapter.

 5. Turtle Beach Stealth 600 Gaming Headset

-BEST FOR XBOX
+BEST FOR XBOX SERIES X

-Clad in a neon green that matches the system’s electric hues, the Turtle Beach Stealth 600 gaming headset works hand-in-glove with Microsoft’s Xbox One.
-The Xbox doesn’t offer native support for many wireless headsets, but the Stealth 600 is one of them, so you can connect to the console without any additional adapters and get the most out of Microsoft’s Windows Sonic technology for spatial surround sound.
+Clad in a neon green that matches the system’s electric hues, the Turtle Beach Stealth 600 gaming headset works hand-in-glove with Microsoft’s Xbox Series X. The Xbox doesn’t offer native support for many wireless headsets, but the Stealth 600 is one of them, so you can connect to the console without any additional adapters and get the most out of Microsoft’s Windows Sonic technology for spatial surround sound.
 The dual foam ear cushions allow for a soft and comfortable fit, which is critical for prolonged gaming sessions.
 Additionally, the headset’s audio fidelity (aptly branded as Superhuman Hearing) will make sure no one gets the drop on you, as player movement comes through in stunning clarity.